HS2 – How can my business benefit from it?

 What is HS2?

 High Speed Two (HS2) is the most significant government invest in transport infrastructure in a generation.
-Due to open in 2026, Phase One will connect the West Midlands and London with fast, frequent and reliable services.
+Due to open between 2029 and 2033, Phase One will connect the West Midlands and London with fast, frequent and reliable services.
 The brand new high speed station at Curzon Street in the heart of Birmingham will run to London Euston via a new Interchange station at Birmingham Airport near Solihull.
 The new high speed line will provide a step change in capacity between the two cities and reduce journey times to just 45 minutes.
 Phase One received Royal Assent in February 2017 and construction is already underway.
-Phase 2a is due for completion in 2027 and will connect the West Midlands to Crewe and Phase 2b will bring the East Midlands and north of England onto the new high speed network in 2033. £10 billion of contracts have already been awarded by HS2 Ltd, with this figure expected to double by 2020, representing opportunities for businesses of all sizes and sectors across the UK.

 According to the Midlands HS2 Growth Strategy, the major investment in region-wide connectivity will provide access to significant employment and training opportunities for local residents, and is ultimately capable of delivering: